ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-06-06-saas-application-development-java.md

 Java – runs slightly slower and generally requires more memory, but is an excellent choice for a wide variety of platforms and is easily ported to Android should the need arise.
 LinkedIn is built on Java.

 While the application or the environment may heavily favor one choice over the others, most applications can be built with any language.
-The most important thing is to have a strong development team that’s facile and comfortable with the language chosen.
+The most important thing is to have a strong development team that's facile and comfortable with the language chosen.

 Al that said, Java is an all-around good choice because it requires more experienced and professional developers, facilitates solid structure and documentation, and development resources for it are readily available for maintenance down the road or augmenting the team should the need arise.